-Following submission by the relevant Member State the Special Project requests the evaluation will be based on the following criteria: Relevance to ECMWF's objectives, scientific and technical quality, disciplinary relevance, and justification of the resources requested.
+Following submission by the relevant Member State the Special Project requests will be published on the ECMWF website and evaluated by ECMWF as well as the Scientific Advisory Committee.
+The evaluation of the requests is based on the following criteria: Relevance to ECMWF's objectives, scientific and technical quality, and justification of the resources requested.
 Previous Special Project reports and the use of ECMWF software and data infrastructure will also be considered in the evaluation process.